-Types of housing in Ecuador
+Types of accommodation in Ecuador

 Finding accommodation in Ecuador

-Two of the main ways expats can find housing is by looking online or reading the local newspapers.
-Another option is scouring the neighbourhood by foot or car looking for signs that read Se Arrienda (for rent).
-Word of mouth is also an excellent way to find a good deal, so don't be shy to talk to locals and ask around about places to rent.
+It may be helpful to arrive in the country with short-term accommodation set up before settling on a property.
+It allows expats to take a hands-on approach and personally inspect various places, especially as only a small portion of the properties up for rent will appear on online listing sites.
+We suggest scouring neighbourhoods by foot or car, looking for signs that read ‘Se Arrienda’ (for rent), or finding accommodation by word of mouth.
+It's an excellent way to find a good deal, so don't be shy to talk to locals and ask around about places to rent.
 Otherwise, accommodation can also be found by going through a real estate agent.

-Living near the city centre is preferable since the transportation options will be much more robust.
+Living near the city centre is preferable since the transport options will be much more robust.
 Supermarkets and small family grocery stores are usually conveniently located in most Ecuadorian neighbourhoods.
 It's also a good idea to speak to locals to find out which are the safer parts of town.